-- 4.5 In the Place Survey 2008/09 Respondents were asked how satisfied or dissatisfied they are with their local area as a place to live.
-In Stretton 90% of respondents were very/fairly satisfied, which is above the Borough average (79%). - 4.6 The 2011 Census Neighbourhood Statistics provides the following information about Stretton. - 4.7 Stretton is a relatively economically prosperous part of the country where 44.2% of the resident population are economically active compared to 40.7% in East Staffordshire and 38.6% in England.
-A slightly higher proportion of working people are in Professional roles (16.8% compared to 14.6% for East Staffordshire) although there are slightly fewer than for England as whole (17.5%).
-Stretton also has a significantly higher proportion of residents in Administrative roles (14.1% compared to 10.3% for east Staffordshire and 11.5% for England).
-A slightly higher proportion of Stretton's residents over 16 years have 5 or more GCSEs Grades A-C (17.1% compared to 16.1% for east Staffordshire and 15.2% for England). - 4.8 44% of Stretton's population own their property outright, compared to 35.1% in East Staffordshire and 30.6% in England.
-There is a significantly higher proportion of detached properties in Stretton; 50.4% of dwellings in Stretton are detached compared to 31.1% in East Staffordshire and 22.3% in England. - 4.9 Stretton's population profile shows a slightly higher proportion of older residents with 19% aged 65 and over, compared to 16.9% for east Staffordshire and 16.4% for England.
-Local people enjoy relatively good health with 48.9% reporting Very Good Health, compared to 45.9% for East Staffordshire and 47.2% for England. - 4.10 Stretton also has a predominantly English population compared to many areas; 72.7% describe themselves as English only, compared to 66.2% in East Staffordshire and 60.4% in England. - 4.11 At the Launch Event for the Neighbourhood Plan in November 2012, residents were very positive about the strong sense of local community and the many activities on offer in Stretton.
+- 4.9 Stretton's population profile shows a slightly higher proportion of older residents with 19% aged 65 and over, compared to 16.9% for east Staffordshire and 16.4% for England.
+Local people enjoy relatively good health with 48.9% reporting Very Good Health, compared to 45.9% for East Staffordshire and 47.2% for England. - 4.10 Stretton also has a predominantly English population compared to many areas; 72.7% describe themselves as English only, compared to 66.2% in East Staffordshire and 60.4% in England. - 4.11 At the Launch Event for the Neighbourhood Plan in November 20128, residents were very positive about the strong sense of local community and the many activities on offer in Stretton.
 Local people would like to see the sense of community and local facilities maintained, and generally enjoy the green areas, woods, wildlife and opportunities for walking around the area.
 There were concerns about dog fouling, access to health services, traffic and parking and inadequate public transport.
-There were also suggestions that existing walking and cycling routes should be improved and made more accessible for everyone.
+There were also suggestions that existing walking and cycling routes should be improved and made more accessible for everyone. - 4.12 The Business Survey in 20139 showed that there was support for more employment opportunities in tourism and cafes, although any new business related development should be located on brownfield land or use existing buildings.
+There were comments about the need for improved communication technologies such as broadband and that good public transport links are needed. - 4.13 This information, together with the comments received on the Issues and Options document10 have been used to inform the Draft Neighbourhood Plan.